-A study was carried out to investigate the growth performance and nutrient utilization of Oreochromis niloticus fingerlingsfed with seven fish diets of 35% crude protein formulated by replacing fishmeal at 0%, 50% and 100% using fish by-products, fishery by-catch, and pig blood meal.
-Twenty fingerlings average weight 00.6 ± 0.02g were stocked per aquarium and replicated three times.
+A study was carried out to investigate the growth performance and nutrient utilization of Oreochromis niloticus fingerlings fed with seven fish diets of 35% crude protein formulated by replacing fishmeal at 0%, 50%, and 100% using fish by-products, fishery by-catch, and pig blood meal.
+Twenty fingerlings with an average weight of 00.6 ± 0.02 g were stocked per aquarium and replicated three times.
 Feeds with 35% crude protein were administered at 5% body weight twice a day.
-Growth performance of fish was highest in fish fed with 100% by-catch.
-Significant differences (p'0.05) in growth performance of Oreochromis niloticus subjected to different feed treatments were reported.
+The growth performance of fish was highest in fish fed with 100% by-catch.
+Significant differences (p60.05) in the growth performance of Oreochromis niloticus subjected to different feed treatments were reported.
 Fish fed with 100% by-catch and 100% by-products diets showed higher growth performance than those fed from other feed types.
-This study showed that the inclusion of by-catch and by-products at 100% could replace fish feed in Nile tilapia diet.
-In terms of cost, 100% blood meal was the cheapest followed by 100% by-catch and 50% by-catch respectively and the commercial fish feed was the most expensive.
-Locally available low-cost fishery by-catch, fishery by-products and pig blood meal can be used to replace the expensive commercial feed.
+This study showed that the inclusion of by-catch and by-products at 100% could replace fishmeal in the Nile tilapia diet.
+In terms of cost, 100% blood meal was the cheapest, followed by 100% by-catch and 50% by-catch, respectively, and the commercial fish feed was the most expensive.
+Locally available low-cost fishery by-catch, fishery by-products, and pig blood meal can be used to replace the expensive commercial feed.

-Corresponding author: Allen Mavuru, allymao8@gmail.com
+Corresponding author: Allen allyma08@gmail.com